Holdings of the Shambhala Archives

 “The monumental objects should be cherished and kept.
 The household articles should be treated as special….
 I have never conducted myself frivolously, so all my collections should be regarded as objects of learning.”

-In addition, all of the objects have been photographed by a professional photographer, Marvin Moore, and cataloged with unique numbers; they were then described and entered into our database, a museum quality software called Past Perfect Museum software.
+All of the objects have been professionally photographed by Marvin Moore and catalogued with unique numbers, then described and entered into our database, a museum quality software called Past Perfect Museum Software.

 As a result, each item’s location and condition is fully searchable.
-Reports can be made describing the many fields on each record, in order to locate and review the condition of each item, or add to the description and provenance, or add stories about the item.
-We also keep records and biographies of contributing people, e.g. the kusung and family members who handled many of these objects when the Trungpa Rinpoche was alive..
+Reports can be made describing the many fields on each record, in order to locate and review the condition of each item, add to the description and provenance, or add stories about the item.
+We also keep records and biographies of contributing people, e.g. the attendants and family members who handled many of these objects when the Trungpa Rinpoche was alive.